alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 > Note: The info block types produced by a Sender and consumed by Receivers indicate the IPMX technical recommendations that establish the compliance of the associated stream.

+The `info_block` attribute and capability describe the RTCP stream produced by an IPMX Sender.
+A Sender that either does not produce media info blocks (non-IPMX) or produces media info blocks (IPMX) that are not supported by a Receiver MUST NOT prevent a Controller from connecting such a Receiver to the Sender.
+Such non-compliance only affects the Receiver's ability to adapt autonomously to dynamic changes in stream parameters, requiring intervention by the Controller instead.

 ## HKEP

 A Receiver SHOULD provide a `urn:x-matrox:cap:transport:hkep` capability to indicate its support for IPMX Senders that use HDCP encryption and the HKEP protocol.
 A capability value of `true` indicates support for HDCP encryption and the HKEP protocol, while a value of `false` indicates that they are not supported.